ltiao/decks/bore-neurips2020-meta-learn/index.md

 Note:
 Briefly summarized, BO has *two* components:
-- At the core of BO is the *probabilistic surrogate model*, a model of the function outputs,
+- At the core of BO is the *probabilistic surrogate model* of the blackbox function,
-  - which is learned from past observations of input-output pairs *D*,
+  - which is learned from the past observations of input-output pairs *D*,
   - and that can provide uncertainty estimates over outputs
 - Then, BO works by proposing solutions according to an *acquisition function*, a function which encodes the trade-off between exploration and exploitation.
-  - usually a function of posterior predictive of the surrogate model
+  - usually the acquitision function is built on the properties of surrogate model's posterior predictive distribution.
   - in our talk, we'll be focussing on the widely-popular **expected improvement**, or **EI**, acquisition function.

 ----